victoryang00/PintOS/Project3.md

 #### When a process P obtains a frame that was previously used by a process Q, how do you adjust the page table (and any other data structures) to reflect the frame Q no longer has?

+When P obtains a frame that was used by Q, we first pin the frame, acquire the lock for the supplemental page table entry associated with that page, and then remove it from process Q's page table.
+This means that process Q will fault upon any success to this frame from now, nut it will have to block on acquiring the supplemental page table entry lock before unevicting its frame.

+Depending on the property of Q, it will be written to disk or swap.

 #### Explain your heuristic for deciding whether a page fault for an invalid virtual address should cause the stack to be extended into the page that faulted.

 There are two important checks that must be made before a page is allocated.